chipsalliance/firrtl-spec/abi.md

 );
 ```

-Ports of aggregate type shall be lowered according to the "Aggregate Type
+Ports of aggregate type shall be scalarized according to the "Aggregate Type
 Lowering" description in the firrtl spec.

 Ports of enum type shall be lowered to ports of a type consistent with the rules